gshutchings/connectfour/README.md

 Repeating those four steps numerous times eventually creates a well-formed tree, which conveniently converges (after many iterations, of course) to the tree formed by a minimax algorithm.

 # Dependencies
-pygame 2.6.1 is what I use
+Python>=3.9.6
+pygame>=2.6.1

 # Running
 To run, run `python3 src/main.py`.
-You will be allowed to choose the board size and whether you go first.
+You will be asked to choose the board size and whether you go first.